gmac/graphql-stitching-ruby/docs/mechanics.md

 end
 ```

 This process assures that composition always happens before deployment where failures can be detected.
+Use CI to verify that the repo's supergraph output is always up to date.
 Hot reloading of the supergraph can also be accommodated by uploading the composed schema to a sync location (cloud storage, etc) that is polled by the application runtime.
 When the schema changes, load it into a new stitching client and swap that into the application.

 ### Field selection routing